endor-force/hass-sectoralarm/README.md

 # hass-sectoralarm

-A Sector Alarm component for Home Assistant
+A Sector Alarm component for Home Assistant.

+Forked from mgejke and added changes while we wait for his return and merging the PR's that was suggested.

 ## Usage